What is Group Life Insurance Policy?

 How to Calculate Group Life Insurance Premiums in Nigeria

-In Nigeria, group life insurance premium is calculated as:
+In Nigeria, you can calculate group life insurance premium with the formula:

 Premium = Sum Assured (Total Annual emolument *3) X Rate/ 1000